-An independent contractor or self-employed individual should report income on Schedule C Profit or Loss From Business.
-You may need to file other schedules and forms, including Schedule SE for self-employment tax on income from a trade or business.
-You must report all income, even if you did not receive a Form 1099-MISC.
-See the IRS Instructions for Schedule C for more information.
+An independent contractor or self-employed individual should report income on Schedule C (Form 1040) Profit or Loss From Business.
+You may need to file other schedules and forms, including Schedule SE (Form 1040) Self-Employment Tax on income from a trade or business.
+You must report all income, even if you did not receive a Form 1099-MISC Miscellaneous Income.
+See IRS Instructions for Schedule C for more information.

 To enter or edit Schedule C information: